solutionsolar/groq-fact-checker/README.md

 # 📰 Fact Checker Tool

-Welcome to the **Fact Checker Tool**, an innovative web-based platform designed to help users combat misinformation and verify facts across various media.
+Welcome to the **Fact Checker Tool**, a prototype of a web-based platform designed to help users combat misinformation and verify facts across various media.
 This project is all about empowering critical thinking and ensuring that people have access to accurate information.

 ## 🌟 Features